 - The deposit remains open to depth.
 Sparse drilling shows the continuation of the mineralized horizon.

 - A mineralized horizon located approximately 80 metres to the footwall of the West Anomaly is sparsely drilled.
-Current information suggests the presence of a significant mineralized zone.

 - The DAR 2 zone (Bill 5025 Claims) located 12 km south of the Ruttan Mine represents additional potential at a shallow depth.
 The zone has a strike length of 250 metres, a depth of 250 metres and a thickness of 2 to 10 metres.